sirdarides/VUMeter/README.md

 ![GitHub Logo](vumeter.jpg)

-do not forget to copy CoreAudioApi.dll in the bin folder.
-Remember this file should be with the VUMeter.exe file.

 Gray-White niddle shows the volume.

 Red niddle shows the max point, when the sound is muted or no sound returns back to 0.